Olex2/Olex2Manual/commands/hklview.md

 >A [-h=h1;h2;.. -k=k1;k2.. -l=l1;l2.. [-c]

->B Shows reflection currently used in the refinement (use Ctrl+T a few times to center on the reflections view).
+>B Shows the reflection currently used in the refinement (use CTRL+T a few times to centre on the reflection view).